Cart 0

 Yet, it places the responsibility to educate on their peers, friends, colleagues, and even strangers, rather than themselves.
 If you've ever asked or been asked "What can I do to help combat racism?" then Dear White Women: Let's Get (Un)comfortable Talking About Racism is the answer you're looking for.

-From the creators of the award-winning podcast Dear White Women, this heart-led book breaks down the psychology and barriers to meaningful race discussions for White people, contextualizing racism throughout American history in short, targeted chapters.
+From the creators of the award-winning podcast Dear White Women, this heart-led, evergreen book breaks down the psychology and barriers to meaningful race discussions for white people, contextualizing racism throughout American history in short, targeted chapters.

 Sara Blanchard and Misasha Suzuki Graham bring their insights to the page with:

-Dear White Women challenges readers to encounter the hard questions about race (and racism) in order to push the needle of change in a positive direction.
+Dear White Women challenges readers to encounter the hard questions about race (and racism) in order to use their privilege to uproot systemic racism and make the world more equitable - for all of us.

 What people are saying…